Yuji Tachikawa

-Yuji Tachikawa (立川祐路, Tachikawa Yūji) is a Japanese racing team manager and former racing driver.
+Yuji Tachikawa (立川祐路, Tachikawa Yūji) is a Japanese motorsport executive and former racing driver.
 He competed in Super GT between 1996 and 2023, and in Formula Nippon between 1997 and 2009.
 He is a three-time Super GT champion in the GT500 class, having won the championship in its previous guise as the All-Japan Grand Touring Car Championship in 2001, and after its rebranding in 2005 and 2013.
 A longtime Toyota factory driver, he competed for the Cerumo team for the majority of his racing career.

 Tachikawa driving the Lexus SC430 GT500 for Cerumo in 2011.